koeppl/lzw-sensitivity/README.md

 ### tl;dr

-Run `benchmark.sh` to generate all canonical test sequences and run all compressors.
+Run `benchmark.sh | grep RESULT` to generate all canonical test sequences and report the number of factors for all compressors.

 ---